 Where an absence looks as if it might extend beyond the deferred period that applies to your policy, we will send you a claim form to complete and return to us.
 To protect the member's confidential medical information, the form will not contain any information about the member's condition.

-A separate form - called a member's statement - will be sent to the member for them to complete and return to us.
+A separate form - called a member's statement - will be sent for the member to complete and return to us.

 In addition to these completed forms we will need from the employer and/or the member